dgkf/rvalhub-repo-filters-mvp/README.md

    This simple script showcases how the metrics can be pulled from the local repository's index file and used to filter for some pre-specified risk criteria.

+1. `fixtures/audit.Rds`
+   A fixed output of `oysteR::audit()` so that the demo is reproducible.
+I provided a vulnerability for one of my own packages because vulnerable packages might be fixed in the future.

 ## Further Work